-Candidates for the Master of Science in Nursing must complete thirty-nine (39) to fifty-two (52) credits of study with a cumulative honor point average of 3.0 or better.
+Candidates for the Master of Science in Nursing must complete thirty-eight (38) to fifty-three (53) credits of study, depending on the major, with a cumulative honor point average of 3.0 or better.
 All course work must be completed in accordance with the academic procedures of the College and the Graduate School governing graduate scholarship and degrees.